 Lights: There are solar-powered lights provided in the cabin.
 Please bring a headlamp or battery-powered lantern for your lighting needs as a backup.

 Grey water: Grey water from doing dishes, brushing teeth, or cooking may go down the sink, and out on the ground.
 Please filter all grey water so no food ends up on the ground.
-Please pack out all food scraps.
+Pack out all food scraps.

 Outhouse: There is toilet paper in the outhouse for doing your business.
 Be sure to add the provided sawdust or woodchips and close the lid of the toilet when you’re finished.

 Trash: Pack out all trash.
 Please make sure there are no food scraps in any of the grey water you dump out.
-Use the screens provided.
-This is a leave-no-trace hut.
+Use screens provided.
+This is a leave no trace hut.

 Cleaning dishes: There are three wash bins in the kitchen.
 There are sponges and dish soap for your convenience.
-Use the rain barrel, stream water or snow to fill the three bins.
-You can heat water in the camp pot on the wood stove.
+Use stream water or snow to fill the three bins.
+You can heat water in the camp pot on the woodstove.
 One bin is for soapy water, the other two are for rinsing.
 There is a drying rack to place the dishes so they can dry.

 Sleeping: The hut sleeps four guests; there are mattresses provided in the loft.
 There is no need to bring a camping pad, though you should bring your sleeping bag or blanket(s).
 There are no pillows or linens provided.

-Departure: Please sweep up after yourselves using the broom and dustpan.
+Departure: Please sweep up after yourselves using the broom and dust pan.
 Be sure the propane cooktop burners and gas line are all turned OFF, and that the kitchen area is clean.
-Replace the wood for the woodstove with dry wood from underneath the cabin for the next guests.
+Replace the wood in the cabin with dry wood for the next guests.
 Pack out all trash and personal belongings.
 Do not leave any food behind – it will attract mice and other animals.
 When leaving, be sure all doors and windows are latched.

 Landowners: Staff and volunteers of the Birds of Vermont Museum do a regular check of the cabin to ensure an awesome stay for guests.
-During the Museum’s open hours, feel free to stop in with questions or to say hi.
+During the Museum’s open hours feel free to stop in with questions or to say hi.
 Please report any issues requiring maintenance to them in person, by making a note in the log book, or emailing email@example.com so we can address them.

 Cancellations: Reservations canceled 15 days or more in advance will receive a 50% refund.
 Reservations canceled 14 days or fewer in advance are non-refundable.